Haverford Township Commissioners Meeting, May 14, 2018

 Haverford Township Commissioners Meeting, February 12, 2018

 Below you will find a summary of the key issues discussed at the meeting.
-For greater detail, see YouTube video of the meeting.
+For greater detail, watch February 12 commissioners' meeting.

 Membership on Citizen Boards & Committees